lazyfuhrer/speedy-brand-task/README.md

 # Speedy Brand Task

-This repository contains the source code for the Speedy Brand Task application, built with Next.js.
+This repository contains the source code for the Speedy Brand Task, built with Next.js.

 ## Assignment Link